 The following positions are available:

-Commis Chef – full time
+Commis Chef - Full-time

-Please apply by email to email@example.com
+Please apply by email to our Restaurant manager email@example.com or call us on 01635 265 070

 Some of our training happens right here, in our own cookery school, led by our own master chefs.

-Bread is one of John’s passions.
+Bread is one of Peter’s passions.
 Done properly, it’s pure alchemy.
 He believes all chefs should be able to make a crisp, flavourful and well-fermented sourdough before they leave his kitchen.
 The art of fermentation plays a big role in many recipes, so having a good basic grounding puts the cook and team in a strong position to develop other dishes.

 Chocolate is another dark art.
 Our pastry team were fortunate enough to spend time with Barry Johnson, Europe’s best chocolatier, to navigate the complexities of working with chocolate.